 Well, this is Hong Kong’s Street market for costumes & the street is called Pottinger Street.

 What to Buy – Costumes for your next party

 When – Throughout the Day

 Besides these, there are regular Wet Markets to explore in any neighborhood.
 Chinese Herbal Markets are another attraction, but you must have a local person to help you converse and understand the herbs.
 There are temple markets outside every temple that primarily sell charms and the offerings for the temple.

-Some Thumb Rules for Hong Kong Street Markets:
+Some Thumb Rules for Shopping in Hong Kong Street Markets:

 Always Bargain.
-Pay what you feel is the right price of the product not what is being asked for.
+Pay what you feel is the right price for the product not what is being asked for.

 Markets are crowded, so keep your stuff safe around you.

-Most street markets in Hong Kong deal in cash only.
+Most street markets here deal in cash only.
 Credit cards or Octopus cards do not work.